Henry Acland: Marriage and children

 The old Acland Hospital, initially in Wellington Square, Oxford and later on the Banbury Road in Oxford (now part of Keble College), was founded in memory of Acland's wife, Sarah.

 Their daughter, Sarah Acland, subsequently lived in Park Town and was an early pioneer of colour photography.
-Some of her photographs are in collection of the Museum of the History of Science in Broad Street, opposite the family home.
+Some of her photographs are in the collection of the Museum of the History of Science in Broad Street, opposite the family home.